MrPsycho5/personal-website/source/_posts/how-to-configure-tinc-peer-to-peer-vpn.md

 ## Run tinc on startup

 To run tinc on startup you will need to set up a systemd unit file on each node.
+An example systemd unit file is below.

 #### /etc/systemd/system/PsychoVPN.service
 ```